Sebastian-Sanchez-Bentolila/Ascii-Tool/README.md

 # Ascii Tool
 Tool with simple functionalities with ASCII code.

-character to decimal and decimal to character.
+Chracter to decimal and decimal to character.

 ### Contents